transmaxxing/transmaxxing.github.io/medical/HRT.md

 [Blood Testing](TESTING) is one indicator of HRT efficacy, but is not the only guidemark that should be followed.

 Before you begin HRT, consider [Banking Your Sperm](BANKING) - even if you might not want to have children right now.

+## DIY vs "Legit" methods

+There are several ways to begin HRT

+* Insurance-covered: In some countries national/social healthcare may cover costs but the time to access can be months or years and also require evaluation for dysphoria (DO NOT WAIT).
+Other countries have employers that will cover the cost of transitioning even surgeries like facial feminization surgery - [Starbucks](https://stories.starbucks.com/stories/2018/they-are-lifesaving-starbucks-offers-expanded-benefits-for-trans-people/)[1](https://www.reddit.com/r/starbucks/comments/b1ook9/navigating_starbucks_healthcare_for_transgender/), [IKEA](https://www.ikea.com/us/en/newsroom/corporate-news/ikea-u-s-launches-pride-campaign-to-push-for-greater-progress-toward-lgbtq-inclusion-pubcf8b9e77) offer even part-time positions this benefit.
+Consider using this to your advantage to cover costs.

+* Informed Consent: There are clinics that will offer you HRT (possibly at reduced cost) in exchange for your "informed consent" - an understanding that you acknowledge the risks of the medication.
+US Clinics - [A post here](https://www.reddit.com/r/asktransgender/comments/d6p05q/i_compiled_every_single_informed_consent_clinic/)

+* DIY: In some cases you will need to order your own through gray-market online retailers.
+There is a list maintained in the [Transmaxxing manifesto](https://archive.org/details/transmaxxing10), and other resources on sites such as [r/TransDIY](https://www.reddit.com/r/TransDIY/)

+***Read the information below - to start you should consider an AA, and pick one method of estradiol.***

 ## Anti-Androgens (AA)
 > If your testosterone is high you might benefit from an anti-androgen, this however should only be a